Nuclear \sigma-terms and Scalar-Isoscalar WIMP-Nucleus Interactions from Lattice QCD: Light Nuclei from Lattice QCD and their -Terms

 \section{Light Nuclei from Lattice QCD and their $\mathbf{\sigma}$-Terms}

 Lattice QCD has evolved to the stage where the binding energies of the lightest nuclei and hypernuclei have been determined at a small number of relatively heavy pion masses in the limit of isospin symmetry.
 Further, the mass of the nucleon has been explored extensively over a large range of light-quark masses, with calculations now being performed at the physical value of the pion mass.
 These sets of calculations, along with the experimental values of the masses of the light nuclei, are sufficient to arrive at a first QCD determination of the nuclear $\sigma$-terms for these nuclei at a small number of pion masses.
-This work provides an estimate of the modifications to the impulse approximation for scalar-isoscalar WIMP-nucleus interactions in light nuclei\footnote{ The EFT description of the quark-mass dependence of the nuclear forces has been developed in Refs.~\cite{Beane:2002vs,Epelbaum:2002gb,Beane:2002xf,Soto:2011tb}.
-For estimates of nuclear $\sigma$ terms, see Refs.~\cite{Flambaum:2007mj,CarrilloSerrano:2012ja,Berengut:2013nh,Epelbaum:2012iu,Epelbaum:2013wla}.}.
+This work provides an estimate of the modifications to the impulse approximation for scalar-isoscalar WIMP-nucleus interactions in light nuclei.
 In particular, these results can be used to explore the conjectured enhancement of MEC contributions to these interactions, and to investigate the size of the uncertainties introduced by the use of the impulse approximation in phenomenological analyses.
+It is important to mention that the EFT description of the quark-mass dependence of the nuclear forces has been developed in Refs.~\cite{Beane:2002vs,Epelbaum:2002gb,Beane:2002xf,Beane:2006mx,Soto:2011tb}, and estimates of nuclear $\sigma$ terms have been made in Refs.~\cite{Flambaum:2007mj,CarrilloSerrano:2012ja,Berengut:2013nh,Epelbaum:2012iu,Epelbaum:2013wla}.
+We will make use of EFT below in assessing a systematic uncertainty due to extrapolation in the light-quark masses.

 The binding energies of the deuteron, $^3$He and $^4$He at pion masses of $m_\pi\sim 390$, $510$ and $806~{\rm MeV}$ calculated with lattice QCD~\cite{Beane:2009py,Beane:2011iw,Yamazaki:2012hi,Beane:2012vq,Yamazaki:2012fn} are presented in Table~\ref{tab:Masses}, along with their values at the physical point, and are shown in Fig.~\ref{fig:Ball}.
 The binding energies per nucleon are shown in Fig.~\ref{fig:BoverA}.